-My personal favorites are by Kiss Nails.
+My personal favorites are by Kiss Nails and a newer player Ardell Professional Nail Addict nails (seriously, LOVE!)
 I find that they last much longer and do not show wear and tear nearly as much as imPRESS nails do.
 ImPRESS nails, however, might be an easier option to start with if you’re just learning and looking for something mess-free.
 These come with adhesive strips already on the nails, so no additional glue application is required.

 Press-on nails come in a wide variety of colors, shapes, and designs making it easy to mix it up a bit.
 You can even get clear press-on nails and apply your favorite color and design yourself.

 What Are the Benefits of Press-on Nails?

 - First of all, press-on nails are extremely affordable!
 Prices average at about $8 per set, though you can certainly dish out closer to $20 for a set of Static Nails.

 - It takes me less than 10 minutes to prep my nails and apply the falsies which makes getting ready for an even a snap (I have even applied them in the car on the way to an event twice!)
 Having said that, you might take longer the first couple of times, but not by much.

 - They leave my nails healthier than before (make sure to use my tips below!!!)

 - They are super-duper easy to remove without causing any nail damage.

 - My favorite thing about press-on nails though is the wide variety of designs and colors to choose from.